 In many cases, we have transferred face-to-face meeting agendas directly to the online forum without adjusting for the extra brain-drain.
 Add in back-to-back meetings, and it starts to feel like “death by Zoom”.

 The email version of the “desk fly-by”

 We’re used to being able to do the “desk fly-by”, where we drop by someone’s desk to ask a quick question.
 Doing that not only got us our answer but also gave us a chance for social connection.
 Now we turn that question into an email, filling up inboxes left, right and centre.
 As the number of unread emails in our inboxes, and unanswered emails we are waiting for, increases, so do our stress levels.
 And we don’t have the offsetting benefit of a moment of social connection surrounding the question.

-Self-care needs to be part of every leader’s toolkit.
+Fatigue isn’t just something that will go away after a good night’s sleep.
+We need to implement a programme of self-care to support our wellbeing.
 Read my previous post on self-care for tips on creating an effective self-care plan to support your sense of wellbeing and flourishing.

 Build a new routine and working environment

 Our brain responds really well to triggers.
 Try these:

 - Set up a specific area for working, and only sit there when you are working.
 Step away from it when you are taking a break.